vgongar/TFM-FlowMatching-DiffusionModels/README.md

 ## Installation
 __Web__:

 You can check the app in your browser clicking [here](https://visualizingflowmatching.streamlit.app). __Disclaimer__: Streamlit servers have only about 1GB of RAM.
-I recommend you train on simpler shapes - if you draw them -, less epochs ($\approx$500) and lowest learning rate.
+I recommend you train on simpler shapes - if you draw them -, less epochs ($\sim$ 500) and lowest learning rate.
 You will, most likely, get an excellent result anyway.
 Otherwise the training could last several minutes.

 __Local__:

 This will be the most efficient way.
 Nevertheless it is more complex (not difficult though) if you don't have experience with the terminal.
 These commands should work on Linux/MacOS.

 1. Download the repository.
 2. Create a virtual environment in the root folder of the repository with the command `python3 -m venv .venv`.
 Make sure you are in the main project folder (where `app.py` is located).
 3. Activate the environment `source .venv/bin/activate`.